gever/bwx-adventure/README.md

 ## Available Games

-Games that are either finished, open for play testing, or available for parents to try can be found in the [dist](https://github.com/sleepinghungry/wwif/tree/master/dist) folder, which contains the following game(s):
+Games that are either finished, open for play testing, or available for parents to try can be found in the [dist](https://github.com/sleepinghungry/wwif/tree/master/dist) folder above, which contains the following game(s):

 #### gwwta (The Great Willow Wind Text Adventure)